 - Almost half of all funds investigated were “closet indexers” (defined as being less than 60% different from the index)

 - Funds that were more than 50% identical to the index had underperformed by 1.1% per year over the past five years, while funds that were more than 50% different had outperformed by 1.6% per year

 Why active fund managers stick close to the market

-Although it’s generally true that being different from the market creates more opportunity to outperform the market, it also creates more opportunity to underperform the market.
-Most retail investors buy funds which have recently beaten the market, and sell funds which have recently fallen behind the market.
+Although it’s generally true that being different from the market creates more opportunities to outperform the market, it also creates more opportunities to underperform the market.
+Most retail investors buy funds that have recently beaten the market and sell funds that have recently fallen behind the market.

 How to spot a closet index tracker

 I doubt that many people actually want to invest in these closet index tracking funds, so how do you spot them?

 A simple and usable measure in the fight against closet index trackers is known as “active share”.
 It’s easy to calculate and gives a meaningful indication of how closely a fund mimics its benchmark.
 It’s also the measure that was used in the report from SCM Private.

 - Calculate the weight of each stock in the benchmark index

 - Calculate the weight of each stock in the fund (which is zero if a stock isn’t in the fund)